hex13/feedbacks/docs/api.md

 This effect can be then handled in effect handler (via `engine.onEffect`)

+fx.getState()
+---
+Get the root state of store.

 fx.waitFor(actionPattern, mapper)
 ----
 It allows for waiting for actions.